ranto-dev/ranto-dev/README.md

 <img width="100%" src="images/adventure-time.png" alt="header image for ranto github profile">

-<h1 align="center">Hi 👋, I'm Ranto Andrianandraina</h1>
+<h1 align="center">Hey 👋, I'm Ranto Andrianandraina</h1>
-<h4 align="center">I like turning complex ideas into simple, useful tools.</h4>
+<h4 align="center">Inventor of digital shortcuts, builder of tomorrow’s tools.</h4>

 <br />

-🧭 I see technology as a vast, ever-shifting landscape — full of uncharted zones, hidden gems, and unsolved mysteries.<br />
+🚀 Fullstack developer by trade, creative problem-solver by nature.<br />
-🌐 The world of the web holds no secrets for me — I master it from front to back.<br />
+🛠️ I design clever algorithms and build prototypes that make life smoother, work faster, and ideas real.<br />
-💡 I’m not here to follow the map — I’m here to draw new ones.<br />
+🌍 I see the web as a playground — every challenge is a chance to invent, every project a new adventure.<br />
-🤖 Currently exploring the wild terrains of Machine Learning and intelligent systems. <br />
+💡 My passion?
+Turning complex problems into elegant, practical solutions.<br />
-🛠️ I build projects like expeditions: with curiosity as fuel, and bugs as obstacles to overcome.<br />
+⚡ I believe in code that empowers, tools that inspire, and sharing knowledge to spark new possibilities.<br />
-🌱 I believe every line of code is a step forward — even when the path isn’t clear.<br />
+🌱 Always learning, always building, always curious.<br />
-💬 If you’re also charting unknown digital territory, let’s connect and share the journey.<br />
+💬 If you love innovation, clever hacks, or just want to chat about making life easier with tech — let’s connect!<br />

 <picture>
     <img src="example/light.svg" width="95%" alt="activity graph">